jjjuande/EasyGoogleMobileAds/README-EN.md

 # EasyGoogleMobileAds for Unity #

-Add a banner into any scene of you game without typing any code.
+Add a banner into any scene of your game without typing any code.

 _[Ver la versión en español de este documento](https://github.com/jjjuande/EasyGoogleMobileAds/blob/master/README.md)._